 Another Listerine fertilizer recipe has the following ingredients, 1 cup each–Mouthwash, Epsom salt, Ammonia, and mild liquid dish soap.
 Mix all of them well and transfer the fertilizer into a 20-gallon hose-end sprayer.
 Apply this to your trees, shrubs, and foliage plants like hostas, ferns, etc.

-5. Listerine Mixture for Mosquitoes
+5. Listerine Medicine for Mosquitoes

 Use Listerine to get rid of mosquitoes when you’re enjoying time outdoors.
 Mist the surrounding area and air around you, especially where mosquitoes are buzzing the most.
 Lightly mist it on your exposed skin as well.